ShaikhBorhanUddin/New-York-Property-Price-Prediction-Using-Machine-Learning/README.md

 ## Dataset

 The primary dataset [Current NYC Property Sales](https://www.kaggle.com/datasets/datasciencedonut/current-nyc-property-sales), is sourced from Kaggle.
 The dataset contains a record of every property sold in the New York City property market since 2003 (the first year sales data was first listed on the public record) and updates monthly to include rolling sales.
 However, for this project, only records from 2003 to 2023 were considered.
+This dataset is mainly used for property descriptions and sales transaction information during machine learning model training.

 | Field Name | Data Type | Description |
 |-----------|-----------|-------------|